 Building Portfolios for Volatile Times

 Many of our investing clients are concerned about volatility in the stock market, and they have good reason to be.
 Even as the indexes reach new highs, there are so many days where the S&P 500 index lurches up and down that investors get nervous – and turn to us for guidance.
-With the continuing question of whether the Fed should cut interest rates, and the always tumultuous runup to a presidential election, we don’t expect this volatility to go away any time soon.
+With the domestic policy sands frequently shifting, seemingly omnipresent geopolitical uncertainty, and a 24/7 news cycle that keeps scary headlines front and center, we expect volatility in the markets to continue.

 The most important thing to keep in mind, if you are invested with a long-term time frame, is not to get spooked.
 If you have that type of time horizon, you should see a market that’s rising over the long haul and not get concerned about immediate volatility.
 If you get scared and leave the market during difficult times, it’s very likely that you’ll miss out on gains.